k-seth/ClanRecruitingBot/README.md

 ### Known limitations

-- The Windows script adds the entire file, not just the useful parts
+- The server is sensitive to internet disconnections
-   * This is not a priority
+    * This will be something to look into, but it is really an annoyance than an issue

 Default list of clans that are checked (Subject to name changes):
 <pre>